rust-lang/crates.io/docs/CONTRIBUTING.md

 #### Building and serving the frontend

-To install the npm and bower libraries that crates.io uses, run:
+To install the npm libraries that crates.io uses, run:

 ```
 yarn
-yarn run bower install
 ```

 You'll need to run these commands any time the libraries or versions of these